DeepLearnI/atlas-ce-docs/docs/api_docs/sources/ce-quickstart-guide.md

  3. [Optional] Create and activate a Python \>3.6 virtual environment to minimize dependency issues
  4. Run the install script with `python atlas_ce_installer.py`

+!!! tip
-> TIP: Running `python atlas_ce_installer.py --help` will give you troubleshooting advice if the script isn't working as expected.
+    Running `python atlas_ce_installer.py --help` will give you troubleshooting advice if the script isn't working as expected.

+!!! tip
-> TIP: The longest part of the script is downloading the Atlas CE package, if the script fails after this package is downloaded, you can run it using `python atlas_ce_installer.py -d` to skip the download step and use the local file.
+    The longest part of the script is downloading the Atlas CE package, if the script fails after this package is downloaded, you can run it using `python atlas_ce_installer.py -d` to skip the download step and use the local file.

 ---